Nicaraguans: Ethnic groups

 Data from the CIA World Factbook estimates that Nicaragua's population is around 69% Mestizos, and 17% White, with the majority being of full Spanish descent as well as Italian, German, or French ancestry.
 Mestizos and White make up the majority of Nicaraguans and mainly reside in the western region of the country, combined they make up 88% and of the total population.

-About 5% of Nicaraguans are descending from one or more of the country's indigenous peoples.
-Nicaragua's pre-Columbian population consisted of many indigenous groups such as the Nahua.
+About 5% of Nicaraguans are descending from one or more of the country's Indigenous peoples.
+Nicaragua's pre-Columbian population consisted of many Indigenous groups such as the Nahua.
 In the western region, the Nahua people (also known as the Pipil-Nicaraos) were present along with other groups such as Otomangueans and Chibchas.
-Nicaragua's central region and the Caribbean coast were inhabited by indigenous peoples who were also Chibcha-related groups that had migrated from South America, primarily what is today Colombia and Venezuela.
+Nicaragua's central region and the Caribbean coast were inhabited by Indigenous peoples who were also Chibcha-related groups that had migrated from South America, primarily what is today Colombia and Venezuela.
 These groups include the present-day Miskitos, Ramas and Mayangna.
 In the 19th century, there was a substantial indigenous minority, but this group was also largely assimilated culturally into the mestizo majority.
 In the mid-1980s, the government divided the department of Zelaya Department into two autonomous regions and granted the Indigenous people of this region limited self-rule.

-The remainder 9% of Nicaragua's population is black, and mainly reside on the country's sparsely populated Caribbean (or Atlantic) coast.
-The black population is mostly of West Indian (Antillean) origin, the descendants of indentured laborers brought mostly from Jamaica when the region was a British protectorate.
-There is also a smaller number of Garifuna, a people of mixed Carib, Angolan, Congolese and Arawak descent.
+The remainder 9% of Nicaragua's population is Black, and mainly reside on the country's sparsely populated Caribbean (or Atlantic) coast.
+The Black population is mostly of West Indian (Antillean) origin, the descendants of indentured laborers brought mostly from Jamaica when the region was a British protectorate.
+There is also a smaller number of Garífuna, a people of mixed Carib, Angolan, Congolese and Arawak descent.